cometbft/cometbft/docs/references/storage/README.md

  nodes without pruning.
 The fact that the footprint of *validator05* has a lower footprint than *validator03* stems from the compaction logic of `goleveldb`.
 As the keys on *validator03* are sorted by height, new data is simply appended without the need to reshuffle very old levels with old heights.
  On *validator05*, keys are sorted lexicographically leading to `goleveldb` *touching* more levels on insertions.
 By default, the conditions for triggering compaction are evaluated only when a file is touched.
 This is the reason why random key order leads to more frequent compaction.
-(This was also confirmed by findings done by our intern in Q3/Q4 2023 on goleveldb without Comet on top).
+(This was also confirmed by [findings](https://github.com/cometbft/cometbft/files/12914649/DB.experiments.pdf) done by our intern in Q3/Q4 2023 on goleveldb without Comet on top, part of the [issue](https://github.com/cometbft/cometbft/issues/64) to understand the database backends and decide which one to optimize and choose.).

 ### Production - Injective mainnet